fakuivan/hostapd-slppsk/README.md

 The advantage of using keys derived from a Master Password is the minimal configuration, no databases to maintain, no sync issues, and the whole thing is pretty lightweight compared to using a RADIUS server like freeradius.
+Roaming between multiple APs should also not be an issue as long as both APs share the same Master Password.

 This project is inspired by
 [this answer](https://security.stackexchange.com/a/266499/193181)
 in Stack Exchange Information Security.